Topic Sentence in Essays: A Comprehensive Guide

 A topic sentence in an essay—sometimes called a focus sentence—is typically the first sentence in a paragraph that states or suggests the main idea or topic of that paragraph.

-In academic and formal writing, a topic sentence aims to introduce the main idea of the body paragraph.
+In academic writing and formal writing, a topic sentence aims to introduce the main idea of the body paragraph.
 It establishes the purpose of the paragraph and creates a focus for the rest of the essay.
+The reader should clearly understand the subject being discussed.

-It is a topic “sentence,” but it can be more than one sentence long.
-The first sentence can make a claim, followed by a second one that discusses that claim.
+It is a topic sentence, but it can be more than one sentence long.
+The first sentence can make a claim, followed by a second one that discusses that claim, forming the core argument of the paragraph..

 A topic sentence is not the same as a thesis statement: A thesis statement states the main point of the entire paper, whereas a topic sentence states the main point of a single paragraph.